Here are the answers to questions we are mostly frequently asked. If you cannot find the answer to your question, please contact us.

 How long is my certification valid for?

-A Lantra Certificate of Training lasts for life.
-However, legislation, best working practices and the machinery and equipment used in the land-based sector all evolve over time.
-With this in mind, it is recommended that you repeat courses every few years to keep up to date.
+A Lantra Certificate of Training lasts for life, however, legislation, best working practices and the machinery and equipment used in the land-based sector all evolve over time.
+With this in mind, Lantra recommends that you undertake refresher training every five years in order to keep your knowledge and skills up to date.

 What is the difference between Lantra and NPTC qualifications?